Mai-Aziz/FullStack_Task/README.md

 * update user
 * delete user
 ##### these API ends point can user use them only in dashboard // a logged out user can not redirect to the API end points
-#### all operations requests and responses are using JSON res and HTTP code res
+#### all operations requests and responses are using JSON and HTTP code res

 # check it out :)